multisensorylb/stats506/README.md

 story.
 Perform slope analysis as an additional interpretation of the results for moderation.
 Put together the reports in the form of a html tutorial.

+We will also incorporate descriptive statistics and exploratory analysis of the data in the final report.